turbot/guardrails-docs/docs/integrations/azure/import/subscription/index.md

 # Import Azure Subscription into Turbot

-[Proper setup in the Azure tenant](integrations/azure/import) is required for import of an Azure Subscription into Turbot.
+[Proper setup in the Azure tenant](integrations/azure/import) is required for import of an Azure Subscription into a Guardrails workspace.

-While you can import an Azure Subscription at the Turbot level, it is recommended that you import accounts into Turbot Folders, as it provides greater flexibility and ease of management.
+While you can import an Azure Subscription at the Turbot level, it is recommended that you import accounts into Guardrails Folders, as it provides greater flexibility and ease of management.
 Define a Folder hierarchy prior to import.

-## Import Azure Subscription via Turbot Console (UI)
+## Import Azure Subscription via Guardrails Console

-1. At the main Turbot screen after logging in with `Turbot/Admin` permissions, click the **IMPORT** card in the top right.
+1. On the Guardrails landing page after logging in with `Turbot/Admin` permissions, click the **IMPORT** card in the top right.
 2. Select **Azure Subscription** on the left.
 3. Use the **Parent Resource** dropdown menu to select where the Azure